Phantomat0/HaxFootball-Bot/readme.md

 4. Select "top" from the dropdown
 5. Paste the code, and press enter

-**How do I change the name of the room, or make it private?**
+**How do I change the name of the room, make it private, add a password, change max players?**
 Do CTRL + F and search for "HAXFOOTBALL" which is the name of the room, and then you can change it to whatever you would like.
+Additionally, below you will find variables like maxPlayers, or password which you can edit to your liking.

 ### Using Puppeteer RoomLoader